56th RGS receives final HH-60W

-U.S. Air Force Airman 1st Class Isaac Cooley, 56th Rescue Generation Squadron avionics journeyman, positions the blade of a brand-new HH-60W Jolly Green II helicopter into place at Aviano Air Base, Italy, Jan.
+A brand-new U.S. Air Force HH-60W Jolly Green II helicopter is stationed on the flightline for blade unfolding at Aviano Air Base, Italy, Jan.
 15, 2025.
-The 56th Rescue Squadron provides a rapidly-deployable, worldwide combat rescue and reaction force response utilizing HH-60W Jolly Green II helicopters.
+The HH-60W was designed to meet long-range and high threat requirements to better support the full range of combat rescue and other special missions.
 (U.S. Air Force photo by Senior Airman Joseph Bartoszek)

 |Date Taken: